mateuszjurewicz/tensorflow_speech_recognition/README.md

 ##### 4. Model training - full set

-In the [fourth notebook](https://github.com/mateuszjurewicz/tensorflow_speech_recognition/blob/master/4.%20Model%20training%20-%20full%20set.ipynb "Link to the fourth notebook")
+In the [fourth notebook](https://github.com/mateuszjurewicz/tensorflow_speech_recognition/blob/master/4.%20Model%20training%20-%20full%20set.ipynb "Link to the fourth notebook") we finally address the imbalance of the data in the main sets and attempt to apply the most successful model architectures tested on sample to the entirety of our data.

+Additionally a list of some of the mislabelled examples is provided.
+Mislabelled data is the hard reality of a data scientist's daily work and including it in the challenge mirrors real life.

+We then proceed to preprocess and persist the main sets.

+Finally the best models reach a **validation accuracy of > 0.81**, and those are the ones whose architecture we recreate in the model training scripts described below.

 ### Model Training
 WIP